LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Below is my interpretation and my personal take for NASA's rules.
 From the sources I have read they really just regurgitate NASA's rules which is nice, but not inciteful.
-The NASA power of 10 doc is from June 2006, but there is the JPL C Standard doc that is from March 2009 which incorporates the Power of 10 doc.
 The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
 I would heavily suggest you read the documentation in sources as it provides insight into their expectations and reasonings.